rubelenemayb-maker/Loan-Default-Analysis-Insights/README.md

 Understand which borrowers are more likely to default on loans and provide actionable recommendations.

 ## Dataset
-Loan Default Dataset (~3.75MB) with borrower demographics and loan info.
+Loan Default Prediction Dataset from Kaggle with borrower demographics and loan info.

 ## Tools
 - SQL / MySQL Workbench